 Feminist theory is a conflict theory that studies gender, patriarchy, and the oppression of women.

 Identify the main tenets of the feminist perspective and its research focus, distinguishing the three waves of feminist theory

+Feminist theory has developed in three waves.
+The first wave focused on suffrage and political rights.
+The second focused on social inequality between the genders.
 The current, third wave emphasizes the concepts of globalization, postcolonialism, post-structuralism, and postmodernism.

 Third wave feminist theory critiques generalizations about sex and gender.

 Feminist critiques of heterosexism and is closely allied with queer theory and the work of Michel Foucault.